m-dinardo/NGramMapReduce/README.md

 data.
 To avoid unintentional running of jobs that produce excess data the N is restricted by default to N = 9.
 This can be overriden by the GenercOptionsParser argument override=true.

+# Min Gram

+Set the floor on the N Gram loop with the "minG=" argument to GenericOptionsParser to set the minimum length of the N Gram tabulations.
+Defaults to 1.